eghuro/crawlcheck/README.md

 # Note, that once URI get's to the database it's no longer being requested
 # (beware of repeated starts, if entry point remains in the database execution won't
 # start from this entry point)
+#
+# Entry points can also be specified via command line parameter --entry=url
  - "http://mj.ucw.cz/vyuka/"

 #additional content type rules can be still specified and take precedence over plugin defined rules